-Kureshi et al. (2014) conducted a small randomized, double-blind, placebo-controlled, crossover pilot study.
-Candidates ages 8-16 years underwent nasal EPAP and placebo polysomnograms.
+A small randomized, double-blind, placebo-controlled, crossover pilot study was performed by Kureshi et al. (2014).
+Candidates ages 8-16 underwent nasal EPAP and placebo polysomnograms.
 In conclusion, EPAP devices are a potential alternative therapy for obstructive sleep apnea in a small subset of children.
 Due to variability in individual responses, efficacy of EPAP should be evaluated with polysomnogram.